 Roland Emmerich and Dean Devlin subsequently went onto make the muchly pilloried English-language remake of Godzilla (1998), which is actually a better special effects vehicle than Independence Day, and the non-genre American War of Independence film The Patriot (2000).
 Emmerich, Devlin and their Centropolis production company have also acted as producers on a number of other films including the flop Crusaders in space comedy The High Crusade (1994), the short-lived alien on Earth tv series The Visitor (1997), the Virtual Reality film The Thirteenth Floor (1999), the giant spider film Eight Legged Freaks (2002) and the post-holocaust film Hell (2011).
 On his own, Roland Emmerich subsequently made the environmental disaster film The Day After Tomorrow (2004), the prehistoric 10,000 BC (2008), the end of the world film 2012 (2009), the historical non-genre Anonymous (2011) that proposes that Shakespeare’s plays were written by someone else, the action film White House Down (2013) and Stonewall (2015) about the birth of the US gay rights movement.

-After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), The Librarian tv movies and subsequent tv series The Librarians (2014-8), the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12) and The Outpost (2018– ).
+After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), the trio of tv movies The Librarian: Quest for the Spear (2004), The Librarian: Return to King Solomon’s Mines (2006) and The Librarian: The Curse of the Judas Chalice (2008) and subsequent tv series The Librarians (2014-8), the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12) and The Outpost (2018– ).
 He subsequently directed and wrote the disaster film Geostorm (2017) and the thriller Bad Samaritan (2018).